gregdionne/mcbasic/examples/benchmark/README.md

 # For-Loop Benchmark

 The "forloop" folder contains a program that flashes a cursor using an empty for-loop as a delay routine.

+# Mandelbrot Benchmark

+The "mandelbrot" folder contains a program by Jim Gerrie that displays the mandelbrot set.